gnudoc/openjazz/README.md

 Please see the provided Makefiles for reference.

 ### Building using CMake

+In ubuntu you will need to apt install build-essential cmake

 There's currently work in progress support for CMake-based builds: